allan-gounden/secure-your-win11-pc/README.md

 - Do not install any drivers outside of Windows Update unless necessary!

-- reboot pc
+- Reboot pc

 7. Create a normal User Account and use it as default (i prefer local accounts

-- set UAC to maximum
+- Set UAC to maximum

 <img width="561" alt="account_1" src="https://user-images.githubusercontent.com/6840466/149799663-becf11ce-c9be-41cf-94d3-8db9d07fb7ba.png">